 Mansoor Ahmed recently graduated with a Bachelors in Computer Information Systems and is working as an IT professional in the healthcare industry.
 During college, he served as President of the Muslim Student’s Organization.
 He is studying Qur’an and the science of Tajweed with Shaykh Uthman Khan of Canada at Jaamiah Jazriyyah.
 His interests include technology, swimming, Arabic, Qur’anic studies, Tajweed and history, and plans to write on Quranic reflections and practical lessons.

 Jinan Yousef | View Articles

-Jinan is a graduate of law from the London School of Economics and Political Science (LSE) and UC Berkeley, with a special emphasis on international law.
-During her university years, she was heavily involved with the Students’ Union Islamic Society.
+Jinan is a graduate of law.
+During her university years, she was heavily involved with the Students’ Union Islamic Society, and she is currently a course instructor for Al Buruj Press.
 Her main interests within the field of Islamic Studies are the Names of Allah, the life and character of the Prophet ﷺ, tazkiya and Muslim personalities.
-She is currently pursuing a Ph.D.
+You can find her on Facebook at: Jinan Y

 Andrew Booso | View Articles